XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### tes Success

 The code `tesSUCCESS` is the only code that indicates a transaction succeeded.
-This does not always mean it did what it was supposed to do.
+This does not always mean it accomplished what you expected it to do.
 (For example, an [OfferCancel][] can "succeed" even if there is no offer for it to cancel.)
 The `tesSUCCESS` result uses the numerical value 0.

 | Code       | Explanation                                                     |
 |:-----------|:----------------------------------------------------------------|